conan-io/docs/reference/conanfile/tools/meson.rst

 command (or before calling the ``build()`` method when the package is being built in the cache): *conan_meson_native.ini*, if doing a native build, or *conan_meson_cross.ini*, if doing a cross-build (:ref:`cross_building_reference`).
+The file will be placed in the generators folder.

 ``conan_meson_native.ini`` will contain the definitions of all the Meson properties related to the Conan options and settings for the current package, platform,